Denman Island Housing Project (Phase 2) – Engagement on Key Themes

 Floor Area

-Floor area refers to the total usable interior space of a building across all levels, including upper storeys.
+Floor area refers to the total usable interior space of a building across all levels.
 It provides a more direct measure of the actual size of a house or structure.

 What Lot Coverage and Floor Area Controls Currently Exist?